 The liabilities of the club are reinsured above certain levels with similar associations under the International Group's Pooling Agreement and with market underwriters.
-The figures in the consolidated income and expenditure account relate to recoveries on claims incurred during the year.
+The figures in the Statement of Income and Contingency Reserves relate to recoveries on claims incurred during the year.